 Mons Calpe Sports Club Limited ("the Company") is a private company limited by shares domiciled in Gibraltar.
-Its registered office is 3.22 Eurotowers, Gibraltar.

 The Company's principal activity during the year was that of a sports club in Gibraltar.
 The club aims to involve teams in various local sport associations.